 - holding permanent residency of another EU country;

 As experience confirms, affluent foreign nationals mostly try to obtain German residency via opening a business or receiving a Blue Card.

 Germany does not impose strict requirements on those who want to open a business in its territory.
 There is no certain amount to invest or number of jobs to create that would guarantee obtaining a residence permit, " Mr Moyzhes comments."
 It is important to provide a realistic business plan and prove that precisely the applicant possesses the set of skills necessary to carry it out".

 The sphere in which the applicant plans to launch business can also influence the authorities' decision: an IT-company is more likely to secure a residence permit for its owner than a new restaurant or hotel.
 However, this way can only lead to success if the investor really wants and is able to run a business in Germany.

 The EU Blue Card (Blaue Karte – EU)

 The Blue Card is granted for four years.
-If the holder of such a residence permit has been legally working and paying compulsory insurance contributions, permanent residency is awarded.
-For those who possess German language skills at level B1, this period is reduced to 21 months.
+If the holder of such residence permit has been legally working and paying compulsory insurance contributions, permanent residency is awarded.
+For those who demonstrate having language skills at level B1, this period is reduced to 21 months.